kuoman/Coaching-Notes/Salesforce/Feedback/Kudos.md

 Anonymous - 06-10-25 Collab Attendee
    Very interesting workshop with real technics and option to apply immediatelly learned skills and discuss results with lecture

+Divya Mistry - 2025-08--4 Immersive (senior manager)
+    Leaving enough time to talk about things we got stuck in, or the things that were different between participants.
+It didn't feel like we were just checking the boxes and rushing through like so many other workshops/trainings.

+Paul Moore - 2025-08-04 - Immersive LMTS
+    A lot of the prompt tips and tricks were super useful

+Mauro Fujihara - 2025-08 -05 - Immersive SEE
+    To see how other people use the tools and learn efficient ways to improve my workflow.

+Ashton Vaz - 2025-08-05 - Immersive SMTS
+    Excellent hands-on tutorial!
+Learning how to craft prompts was my most valuable takeaway

+Leigh Wetmore - - 2025-09-02 Immersive LMTS
+    The workshop altered my mindset for building code with AI - I'll now think more about asking for options, establishing guidelines, making smaller incremental changes, and leveraging intellisense directly within the code more.

+Sanjay Kesavan - 2025-08-26 Rules LMTS
+    As a multi-month user of Cursor, I had never used 'Rules' before this training.
+I found the session extremely helpful and now understand how powerful the feature is for ensuring consistency and context.

+Rebecca Marshall - 2025-08-26 Rules UXA
+    Let the AI do the heavy lifting on generating rules for you!
+Don't struggle and leverage it's help in keeping the rules composable, direct, etc

+Aine Lynagh - 2025-09-03 - Rules LMTS
+    Thanks for helping me make much better rules for Cursor